fstevens30/CS199/README.md

 ## This Repo Contains

 Notes from class content, specifically examples of shell commands to use for system administration.
+There is currently no file structure but this may be implemented as notes grow.
+For now there are files for Powershell commands, `.ps1` and bash commands, `.sh`.

 ***